 If you run a subscription-based business, for instance, credit/debit cards (Card on File) and (if in Europe) SEPA Direct Debit should suffice your needs.

-2. There are many parties involved in the payment process.
-Knowing who is who and what their job is might spare you a lot of time.
+2. Parties involved in the payment value chain: know who is who and what their job is

 As credit/debit cards are the most popular payment methods among consumers, and at the very same time the payment ecosystem they belong to is the most complex one, from now on, I’m going to focus on the card payment process.